 "Final examinations are required in all courses.
 When a final examination is inappropriate because of the nature of the course, exceptions to this requirement may be made upon approval of the appropriate department chair, dean/director, as well as the Office of Academic Affairs.
 The final examination periods for all terms are published on the Office of the University Registrar website.
 Final examinations must be given during the published dates for the final examination period."
 Students having three or more final examinations in a 24-hour period may request permission to take no more than two examinations on the day concerned.
 Requests for special arrangements will be considered only when the three or more examinations cover more than seven (7) hours of credit work.
 These requests should be made to the dean or director at the college or school in which the student is registered.
-Syllabus Construction A Syllabus template is available on the LSU Courses and Curriculum Committee website..
-The Office of Academic Affairs provides sample syllabi and sample syllabus statements for faculty use.
+Syllabus Construction Syllabus requirements and sample syllabus are available on the LSU Courses and Curriculum Committee website under Proposal Forms and Supplemental Information.
+The Office of Academic Affairs provides sample syllabus statements for faculty use.
 Moodle Moodle is LSU's course management system.
 The FTC offers Moodle assistance by phone and through virtual walk-ins and offers dedicated technical and course design support for the CMDA one day per week.
 Mon-Fri: 8:00am - 4:30pm 225-578-3375 (option 2) ftc@lsu.edu Need Moodle help?